 There are strong signals.
 New Glenn reaching orbit (more competition), Firefly’s Blue Ghost completing a fully successful commercial Moon landing or Europe launching Galileo satellites are some of them.

-Here, we will break down why longevity is getting so much attention from builders and investors.
+Here, we will break down why space is getting so much attention from builders and investors.

 Market Size